Whatever your housing need, there’s support to help you. You might need some help to:

 Many of these schemes meet the council’s quality standards for care and support for people with a learning disability.
 This is called the Supported Living Framework.
 You can find these organisations on this directory.

-You can read our Care at home or move home? advice page to find out if you can remain independent, safe and well in your home rather than having to move into a care home.
+You can read our Residential and nursing care in Sheffield advice page to find out if you can remain independent, safe and well in your home rather than having to move into a care home.

 If not, you can find all local Care Quality Commission (CQC) registered nursing and residential care homes in this directory.
 Every home in the directory includes details of their CQC rating.